hellohaptik/docs_haptik/docs/salesforce/setup-laa.md

 ![image](https://user-images.githubusercontent.com/75118325/114520119-ba37a580-9c5e-11eb-93af-e9c944803cc7.png)

-* **4. Button ID**: To get this value, from Setup, search for Chat Buttons and select Chat Buttons & Invitations.
-Copy the id for the button from the JavaScript snippet.
+* **4. Button ID**: The agent queue created earlier is identified by a button ID.
+To get this value, from Setup, search for Chat Buttons and select Chat Buttons & Invitations.
+Copy the id for the button from the JavaScript snippet

 Provide the Button ID as the URL on Haptik Platform, as shown below -